 - .01 Purpose.
 (1) This appendix sets forth correction methods relating to Operational Failures under Qualified Plans.
 This appendix also sets forth earnings adjustment methods.
-The correction methods and earnings adjustment methods described in this appendix are acceptable under SCP and VCP (including VCS, but not VCT). - (2) This appendix does not apply to 403(b) Plans or SEPs.
-Accordingly, sponsors of 403(b) Plans or SEPs cannot rely on the correction methods and the earnings adjustment methods under this appendix. - .02 Assumptions for Examples.
+The correction methods and earnings adjustment methods described in this appendix are acceptable under SCP and VCP. - (2) To the extent a failure listed in this appendix could occur under a 403(b) Plan, SEP, or a SIMPLE IRA Plan, the correction method listed for such failure may be used to correct the failure. - .02 Assumptions for Examples.
 Unless otherwise specified, for ease of presentation, the examples assume that: - (1) the plan year and the § 415 limitation year are the calendar year; - (2) the employer maintains a single plan intended to satisfy § 401(a) and has never maintained any other plan; - (3) in a defined contribution plan, the plan provides that forfeitures are used to reduce future employer contributions; - (4) the Qualification Failures are Operational Failures and the eligibility and other requirements for SCP, VCP or Audit CAP, whichever applies, are satisfied; and - (5) there are no Qualification Failures other than the described Operational Failures, and if a corrective action would result in any additional Qualification Failure, appropriate corrective action is taken for that additional Qualification Failure in accordance with EPCRS.